What Is A Separation Agreement?

 Please note that if your combined assets including pensions at the time the Separation Agreement is prepared are greater than £750,000.00 then further charges may apply.

-If you have not yet reached agreement with your partner or spouse and you require advice, assistance and representation in negotiating the terms of a Separation Agreement then we will undertake that work at an hourly rate charge of £180.00 including VAT.
+If you have not yet reached agreement with your partner or spouse and you require advice, assistance and representation in negotiating the terms of a Separation Agreement then we will undertake that work at an hourly rate charge of £230.00.

-For initial legal advice about Separation Agreements please schedule a free 30-minute consultation at a date and time convenient to you by using our online booking calendar.
+For initial legal advice about Separation Agreements please schedule a free 30-minute consultation by calling us on 01270 919888.